Ma100Dev/ctf-writeups/README.md

 # ctf-writeups

 A personal collection of my write-ups for my solutions from various CTF competitions.
 Many writeups are missing and some are old or incomplete.
-Sadly, many of my more impressive write-ups are missing.
-This repository will only be updated irregularly.
+Sadly, many of my more impressive write-ups are missing (more difficult challenges tend to lead to more complicated write-ups).
+I'm currently in the process of finishing and uploading more write-ups but this repository will only be updated irregularly.

 <sup>-Ma100Dev</sup>

 ---
-### The repository format
+### The repository structure
 should roughly follow the format described below.
 ```
 ├── somectf_Someyear